What are your Anchorage Radio and Television memories? And what were your favorite local radio and TV personalities and your favorite shows?

 And Anchorage loved them all.

 Do you remember KENI-TV channel 2 covering the Fur Rondy sled dog races in black and white, with mushers like George Attla, Doctor Roland Lombard and Herbie Topkok?
-And the Fur Rondy parade TV coverage?
+We also loved the Fur Rondy parade TV coverage.

 Those were the days.